Code-Institute-Submissions/spanish_quiz/README.md

 1. As a new visitor to the website, I want to understand how to take part in the quiz.
 2. As a new visitor to the website, I learn some new Spanish vocabulary.
 3. As a new visitor to the website, I want to find out more about the Dublin Intercambio community.
-4. As a returning visitor to the website, I was to practise vocabulary and learn new vocabulary.
+4. As a returning visitor to the website, I want to practise vocabulary and learn new vocabulary.
-5. As a returning visitor to the website, I was to suggest new questions to help others in the language exchange community.
+5. As a returning visitor to the website, I want to suggest new questions to help others in the language exchange community.

 ### Design (Wireframes and Mockups):
 With this site, I wanted to keep the design very simple, and create a connection with the [Dublin Intercambio](https://donnaib.github.io/dublin_intercambio/) site by utilising the same color pallete.
-As I always like to do I began the process of creating wireframes with good old fashioned pen and paper to get a very rough skeleton of the site based on the best layout for the required functionality.
+As I always like to do, I began the process of creating wireframes with good old fashioned pen and paper to get a very rough skeleton of the site based on the best layout for the required functionality.

 With a basic sketch created I moved to Balsamiq to create more detailed Wireframes for the site.